nazrulworld/fhir.resources/README.rst

 You could find full discussion here https://github.com/nazrulworld/fhir.resources/discussions/116

-Migration (from ``6.X.X`` to ``7.0.0``)
+Migration (from ``6.X.X`` to ``7.0.X``)
 ---------------------------------------

-First of all, you have to correct all imports path, if you wish to keep continue using FHIR release R4B as those resources are moved under sub-package named ``R4B``.
-So if you wish to use current ``R5`` release, read carefully the following documents.
+First of all, you have to correct all imports path, if you wish to keep continue using FHIR release R4B or R4, as those resources are moved under sub-package named ``R4B``.
+Then if you wish to use current ``R5`` release, read carefully the following documents.

 1. See the full changes history -> https://build.fhir.org/history.html
 2. See complete lists of differences between R5 and R4B -> https://hl7.org/fhir/R5/diff.html
 3. If you are planning to migrate direct from the release ``R4``, then it is important to look at the differences between R4B and R4 here -> https://hl7.org/fhir/R4B/diff.html

 Migration (from later than ``6.X.X``)